The University Theatre is located on the second floor of the east wing of the University Theatre Building.

 Wheelchair seating is available.
 Please call the box office at 303-492-8008 to purchase tickets and to make arrangements should you need assistance into the theatre on the day of the performance.
 When purchasing tickets, please be sure to identify whether you need wheelchair accommodations.

 Elevator access to the box office and accessible restrooms in the lower lobby are located at the east entrance to the University Theatre Building.

 Assisted listening device

-Assistive listening devices are available on a first-come, first-served basis at the University Theatre Box Office beginning one hour before every performance.
+Assistive listening devices are available on a first-come, first-served basis at the University Theatre box office beginning one hour before every performance.
 Quantities are limited.
 We'll ask for a credit card or driver's license as a deposit, which will be returned to you after the performance.
-The University Theatre Box Office is located on the lower level of the CU Theatre and Dance building, directly below the indoor performance venue.
+The University Theatre Box Office is located on the lower level of the University Theatre Building, directly below the indoor performance venue.
 To access it, use the main building entrance and take the stairs on the left down one flight, or enter on the building's east side and ride the elevator down to the bottom floor.
-Please be sure to ask for an assistive listening device before the show begins since the Box Office is closed for the duration of each performance.
+Please be sure to ask for an assistive listening device before the show begins since the box office is closed for the duration of each performance.